-When the Swiss National Bank announced on January 15, 2015 that it was unpegging the Swiss franc from the euro, extreme market volatility caused FXCM customers to incur $276 million in losses.
+When the Swiss National Bank announced on January 15, 2015 that it was unpegging the Swiss franc from the euro, extreme market volatility caused FXCM customers to incur approximately $276 million in losses, which FXCM was allegedly liable for due to its no debit policy.
 When FXCM’s regulators notified FXCM that it had breached its capital requirements, the Company was forced to seek funding in the form of a $300 million loan with Leucadia National Corporation (“Leucadia”) with extremely onerous terms, including an interest rate topping out at 20.5% and a schedule of economic value-sharing that disproportionately favors Leucadia.
-One Wall Street analyst observed that the deal “essentially wiped out” the value of FXCM’s stock.
-Ultimately, on August 16, 2016, the CFTC filed a complaint against FXCM for, inter alia, improperly guaranteeing its customers against loss.

 On September 29, 2017, Saxena White secured a major victory with an important decision issued by the Delaware Court of Chancery in Kandell v.
 Niv et al., C.A.
 No. 11812-VCG.
 In a 54-page opinion, Vice Chancellor Sam Glasscock III denied defendants’ motion to dismiss with respect to the three most significant counts of the plaintiff’s complaint.

 The litigation took a dramatic turn on December 11, 2017, when the Company’s parent, Global Brokerage, Inc., filed a prepackaged plan for reorganization under Chapter 11 of the United States Bankruptcy Code.
 Bankruptcy proceedings often extinguish derivative actions, and the initial plan of reorganization in this case contained a provision that called for the release of any derivative claims asserted on behalf of the Company.